QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

 We can see that for :math:`\frac{\partial p_0}{\partial r}<0` as long as :math:`r>g`, :math:`r>0` and :math:`g>0` and :math:`x_0` is positive,
+this equation will always be negative

+Similarly,
-this equation will always be negative.
-Similarly, :math:`\frac{\partial p_0}{\partial g}>0` as long as :math:`r>g`, :math:`r>0` and :math:`g>0` and :math:`x_0` is positive, this equation
+:math:`\frac{\partial p_0}{\partial g}>0` as long as :math:`r>g`,
+:math:`r>0` and :math:`g>0` and :math:`x_0` is positive, this equation
-will always be postive.
+will always be postive

 Back to Keynesian Multiplier
 ----------------------------

-We will now go back to the case of the Keynesian multiplier and plot the time path of :math:`y_t`, given that consumption is a constant fraction of national income, and investment is fixed.
+We will now go back to the case of the Keynesian multiplier and plot the time path of :math:`y_t`, given that consumption is a constant fraction of national income, and investment is fixed

 .. code-block:: python3